reactjs/react.dev/content/docs/lifting-state-up.md

 Next, we will create a component called `Calculator`.
 It renders an `<input>` that lets you enter the temperature, and keeps its value in `this.state.temperature`.

 Additionally, it renders the `BoilingVerdict` for the current input value.
+`BoilingVerdict` will be rendered if the user enters the temperature

 ```js{5,9,13,17-21}
 class Calculator extends React.Component {